 Home time pickup or transition to After School Care.

-Meet our Prep teachers
+Meet our Director of Prep

 Rosa is the head teacher in our Prep Green room.
 She has a passion for providing quality early learning environments for children.
 Brain research has highlighted the impact of early experiences in a child’s life and evidence has proven that the most rapid brain development occurs in the years before school.
 Being up to date with evidence-based research and implementing this in innovative programs that helps promote learning and development.
 This sets the tone for life-long learning.
 She has a Bachelor of Teaching (Birth to 5 years), a Diploma of Children Services (Early Childhood Education and Care) and has been teaching in Prep since its beginning in 2005.